What is a background check?

 What causes a red flag on a background check?

-- Consistent gaps in employment could point to an inability to keep a job
+- Consistent gaps in employment could point to an inability to keep a job.

-- Discrepancies in previous employment history
+- There are discrepancies in their previous employment history.

 What is considered a clean background check?